BarbosaRod/Modelling_Task_YokoGawa/README.md

 Overview
 -------------------------------------------------------------------------------

-The project is centered around a Monod-based (MivhaODE model for simulating substrate consumption S and metabolite production X in a fed-batch bioreactor.
+The project is centered around a Monod-based ODE model for simulating substrate consumption S and metabolite production X in a fed-batch bioreactor.

 It includes:
 - Monod growth kinetics